spotlightpa/poor-richard/content/news/2021-06-22-SPLREDISTRICT23.md

 But Argall’s amendment removed language that prohibits lawmakers from unduly favoring one political party over another — the hallmark of gerrymandering.

-“There are people that think that’s a very difficult goal to attain,” Argall told Spotlight PA and Votebeat in <a href="https://www.spotlightpa.org/news/2021/06/pa-election-audit-arizona-david-argall/" target="_blank">an interview last week</a>.
+“There are people that think that’s a very difficult goal to attain,” Argall told Spotlight PA and Votebeat in an interview last week.
 “Our goal is to pass a piece of legislation that meets court muster.
 Our goal is not to pass something that gets thrown into the trash can the first time a judge says, ‘Well you helped candidate X, when you promised to be completely nonpartisan or bipartisan.’”

 But Yurij Rudensky, redistricting counsel at the Brennan Center for Justice, said that argument doesn’t pass muster.
 Multiple courts — including the Pennsylvania Supreme Court — have acknowledged that computer-based methods can determine whether a map is drawn with one party at a disadvantage.